kumahq/kuma/docs/madr/decisions/056-reachable-svc-mesh-service.md

       }
 ```

 This enhancement should make it easier to match the reachable services provided by the user with the generated or provided outbounds.
+There is a disadventage that makes it maybe not the best option.
+If we expose it to the user, it might configure one `BackendRef` that reference many MeshServices.

+Instead we can retrive `MeshService` and match based on its dpTags.

 ### Autoreachable services

 From a code perspective, we used to build a map of supported tags: `kuma.io/service`, `k8s.kuma.io/namespace`, `k8s.kuma.io/service-name`, and `k8s.kuma.io/service-port`, and later match `MeshTrafficPermission` to dataplanes with these tags.
 Since the introduction of `MeshService` and `MeshExternalService`, we might not need to iterate over all dataplanes.
 Instead, we can match all `MeshService` and `MeshExternalService` entries.
 Based on this information, we know which dataplanes need to be configured.
 The only limitation is that `MeshService` doesn't carry all tags that a dataplane might have, which means that when using `MeshSubset`, users should be allowed to use the same tags as `dpTags` defined in `MeshService`.

+Algorithm:

+1. Take each`MeshService`
+2. For each `MeshService`, take tags from dpTags (`+kuma.io/zone`, +`kuma.io/origin`) and build a fake "DPP" with one inbound
+3. Execute MatchedPolicies on this "DPP" with a list of `MeshTrafficPermission` to get rules, in this case we have to trim tags from `MeshTrafficPermission` to have only one from `DPP`.
+4. Store rules for each `MeshService`.
+5. When we build XDS config for client DPP and check if we should add a cluster/listener for given `MeshService`, execute rules for `MeshService` using client DPP.

 Targetting: